-Rhodes Town is just up the road and is the busiest and best place on the island for a shopping spree.
-Designer labels along with well-known global brands line the high street.
+Rhodes Town is also a short drive away and is the best place on the island for a shopping spree.
+Designer labels along with well-known brands line the high street.
 In the heart of the old town, some of the shops have been around for centuries specialising in pottery, carpets and leather.
 It’s a colourful scene and fun just to browse and soak up the atmosphere.

 The local nightlife is relaxed and varied – you can enjoy alfresco dining sat in the village square by the church in Kremasti, or a traditional meze in the old village of Ialyssos.
 As you make your way towards the main coastal road and to the sea there is a good number of restaurants from traditional Greek to Sushi, Chinese and Italian.
 There's a good choice of cocktail bars, sports bars and beach bars, in Ialyssos too.

 Rhodes Town is also just 15 minutes' drive from Ialyssos.
 Both the old and new town offer a wonderful collection restaurants serving both local and international cuisine.
 Why not explore the cobbled alleyways and enjoy a typical Greek meze, visit the bustling new town with restaurants on every corner, or try a fish taverna on the seafront.